Total Pageviews

 Where to go for a new knee:

 The operation was done by EBJ, Everett Bone and Joint's Dr Bill Huang (Wong) and his staff.
 There have been so many positive testimonies from former patients and his count on knee installation is over 5000 apparently.
-High marks from me!
+High marks also from me for his entire team.

 Narrative begins: